chainguard-dev/cs-workshop/python/chainlabs-roadshow/README.md

 ![Benchmark Output](./img/2.png)

-Oh boy - the Configuration improved and there are less High severity vulnerabilities, but our image still received a pretty low score for Minimalism and CVEs.
+Oh no - the Configuration improved and there are less High severity vulnerabilities, but our image still received a pretty low score for Minimalism and CVEs.

 But container hardening will have to wait... we need to get this application working for our end user ASAP!